 The distances between exemplars are shown in Figure 5.
 We did not find any differences between category that used exemplars A to D and the category that used exemplars E to H for task 1, W=4089, p=.178 (Figure 5A), nor for task 2, W=5351, p=.0538 (Figure 5B).
 In addition, we found no differences between distances within categories versus exemplars distances between categories for task 1, W=25659, p=.425 (Figure 5C), nor for task 2, W=24934, p=.792 (Figure 5D).

-These results suggest that participants did not perceive one category more alike than the other.
+These results suggest that participants did not perceive one set of category exemplars as more alike than the other.
 This provides evidence that the effects observed in Experiment 1b are not due to perceptual resemblance of the exemplars but due to the underlying learning of those categories.